6 Things We Love About the Toyota Tundra

 No, and that’s one of the things we love.
 Every version of the Tundra has a 3.5-liter twin-turbocharged V6 engine under the hood.
-According to Kelley Blue Book, the base model makes 389 horsepower and 479 lb.-ft. of torque.
+Toyota gives the base model makes 389 horsepower and 479 lb.-ft. of torque.
 An upgraded i-Force Max hybrid version adds an electric motor-generator to offer 437 horsepower and 583 lb.-ft. of torque.
 Both engines use a ten-speed automatic transmission to send power to the wheels.

 4. The tow rating is higher for this Toyota truck

 You might think taking away the V8 engine would reduce the tow rating, but that’s not the case for the Toyota Tundra.
-Car Buying Strategies tells us this truck can tow up to 12,000 pounds compared to 10,200 for the V8-powered models from a year ago.
+This truck can tow up to 12,000 pounds compared to 10,200 for the V8-powered models from a year ago.
 There’s also a new special Tow/Haul+ driving mode to assist with towing duties.